Brett Kavanaugh moves towards Supreme Court confirmation after long, bitter fight

 Vice President Mike Pence planned to be available Saturday in case his tie-breaking vote was needed, which now seems unlikely.

-In a procedural vote that handed Republicans an initial victory, senators voted 51-49 Friday to limit debate and keep the nomination alive, defeating Democratic efforts to scuttle it with endless delays.
+In a procedural vote Friday that handed Republicans an initial victory, senators voted 51-49 to limit debate and send the nomination to the full Senate, defeating Democratic efforts to scuttle the nomination with endless delays.

 "What left wing groups and their Democratic allies have done to Judge Kavanaugh is nothing short of monstrous," Republican Judiciary Committee Chairman Chuck Grassley of Iowa declared before the vote.
 He accused Democrats of emboldening protesters: "They have encouraged mob rule."